-Management believes COVID has transitioned from pandemic to endemic, leading revenue from the antigens and QAPs business (Antigens & QAPs) to resume growth for the foreseeable future.
-Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region and, more recently, increased global testing for multiple respiratory pathogens.
-QAPs sales growth are expected to be driven by several factors, namely (i) Microbix's creation of new value-added and proprietary products for test-makers and clinical laboratories, (ii) by increasing American, European and international quality-management regulation of clinical laboratories (e.g., the U.S. VALID Act and EU IVDR regulations), and (iii) by increasing adoption of molecular testing (e.g., "PCR") by laboratories and at the point-of-care.
+From 2023 through 2025, Management believes COVID has been transitioning from pandemic to endemic, leading revenue from the antigens and QAPs business (Antigens & QAPs) to resume more normalized growth conditions.
+Future Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region.
+At present, Asia-related sales have been volatile, increasing rapidly across 2024 due to increased testing for bacterial pneumoniae before abruptly falling-off in 2025 following fewer such infections across the latest Chinese New Year holidays.
+In turn, QAPs sales growth are expected to be driven by several factors, namely (i) Microbix's creation of new value-added and proprietary products for test-makers and clinical laboratories, (ii) by increasing American, European and international quality-management regulation of clinical laboratories (e.g., the U.S. VALID Act and EU IVDR regulations), and (iii) by increasing adoption of molecular testing (e.g., "PCR") by laboratories and at the point-of-care.
 For DxTM, production remains largely paused, due in large part to ongoing issues with the overall procurement processes of the Province of Ontario, which had been Microbix's major client for that product.
 Currently, Microbix has no expectation that sales of DxTM for Ontario will resume and is retasking this capacity to providing custom reagents to its test-maker customers, with such sales having already begun.
 Specifically, Microbix has begun sales of its DxTM formulation as a "control elution buffer" for use paired with its QAPs and ONBOARDxTM brand instrument validation and technician training kits.